egeozgul/humanoid-locomotion-isaaclab/README.md

 ![Reward Breakdown](plots/reward_breakdown.png)

-*Note: Vertical Vel Penalty and Undesired Contacts appear empty because these terms are not included in the H1 reward configuration (set to `None`).
-Torque Penalty appears flat at zero due to its very small weight relative to other terms, not because torque usage was zero.*
+*Note: Vertical Vel Penalty and Undesired Contacts are absent because these terms are explicitly removed from the reward config (`= None`).
+Torque Penalty appears flat at exactly zero because its weight is explicitly set to `0.0` — energy efficiency was not optimized for in this policy, not because torque usage was actually zero.*

 ---